Thursday, March 17, 2022 Presented by THE ASPER FOUNDATION An Evening in Honour of THE HONOURABLE MURRAY SINCLAIR

 He has received Honorary Doctorates from 19 universities.
 He retired from the Bench in January 2016, and was appointed to the Senate on April 2, 2016.
 He retired from the Senate effective January 31, 2021, to return to the practice of law and to mentor young lawyers.

 He has been invited to speak throughout Canada and internationally, including the Cambridge Lectures for members of the Judiciary of the Commonwealth Courts.
 He continues to maintain an active public speaking schedule and was named the 15th Chancellor of Queen’s University in July 2021.

-The Pan Am Clinic Foundation is inviting Manitobans to join us on Thursday, March 17th for a very special Fire & Ice Gala as we pay tribute to the Honourable Murray Sinclair – one of Canada’s true community leaders.
+The Pan Am Clinic Foundation thanks everyone who joined us on Thursday, March 17th as we paid tribute to the Honourable Murray Sinclair – one of Canada’s true community leaders.